Jaffar-Kazmi/Text-File-Compressor/README.md

 - Based on David Huffman's data compression algorithm
 - Inspired by the need for efficient text file compression
-- Developed as part of 3rd Semester DSA project
+- Developed as part of 3rd Semester's DSA project

 ## Future Improvements